-Salem Black River Presbyterian Church – Sumter County, South Carolina
+Salem Black River Presbyterian Church – Mayesville, South Carolina

 South Carolina | SC Picture Project | Sumter County Photos | Salem Black River Presbyterian Church

 Please note that Salem Black River Church is located on SC 527, just a few miles from Mayesville, a small town of roughly 1,000 people in Sumter County.
 The church was formed by Scots-Irish settlers in 1759.
 The church is located on private property.
 It is open to the public for Sunday services twice a month.

 A log meeting-style house and a wooden frame building occupied this space before the first brick building was constructed in 1802, giving this church its nickname of “Brick Church.”
 The present church was built in 1846 and stands as one of the earliest brick churches in South Carolina.